Teen pursues ballet dream in Russia

 If Harper wants to be one of those rare foreigners who receive a diploma from the Bolshoi Ballet Academy, she has three more difficult years ahead.
 But now she has her mother back by her side.

-Harper's mother is Layne Baumann.
-She made two trips to Moscow after she and her husband, Tim Ortlieb, dropped off their only child in September.
+Harper's mother, Layne Baumann, made two trips to Moscow after she and her husband, Tim Ortlieb, dropped off their only child in September.
 In February, Baumann decided to move to Moscow at least for the rest of the school year.
-She rents an apartment two blocks from the academy.
-It's allowed Harper to move out of the dormitory.
+She rents an apartment two blocks from the academy, allowing Harper to move out of the dormitory.

 At the end of each day, Baumann talks to her daughter about what she learned in class and logs onto Skype.
-That allows Harper's father to join the conversation from their home in Mount Hood, Oregon.
-It is 11 time zones away.
+That allows Harper's father to join the conversation from their home in Mount Hood, Oregon, 11 time zones away.

 In addition to her dance classes, Harper has Russian language lessons every day at the academy.
 For her other subjects, she does online classes in the evenings and on weekends.
 Sunday is her only day off.
 On that day, she and her mother often explore their new city.
 They also have already seen more performances at the Bolshoi Theater than most Russians see in a lifetime.

-Harper started ballet when she was three years old.
-When she turned 11, she was accepted to the School of Oregon Ballet Theatre in Portland.
+Harper started ballet when she was three years old and when she turned 11, she was accepted to the School of Oregon Ballet Theatre in Portland.
 It is a three-hour round-trip journey that she and her mother made six days a week.

-She talks about learning to deal with the pain of wearing pointe shoes.
-She talks about the constant feeling of doubt that she's not good enough.
+She talks about learning to deal with the pain of wearing pointe shoes and the constant feeling of doubt that she's not good enough.